aconz2/aconz2.github.io/_posts/2020-08-11-Permutation-Reachability.md

 For certain classes of permutations `p`, I have found what I believe to be a solution; here's the explanation and the code is down below.

-We require that the cycles of `p` in its cycle decomposition have lengths which are pairwise coprime.
+We require that the cycles of `p` in its cycle decomposition have lengths which are pairwise coprime and that their sum is equal to the length of `a` & `b` (this just means every element is permuted).
+If not every element is permuted, we can first check those corresponding elements of `a` and `b` are equal before going any further.
 We then check each disjoint cycle, looking to see if the corresponding elements of `a` and `b` are rotations of one another, and if so, record the offset `x`.

 If any of the cycles are not rotations in `a` and `b`, we know `b` is not reachable and can be done.
 We now have a list of equations `i = x_k mod len(cycles_k)` for `k` over the cycles.
 Applying the Chinese remainder theorem gives us `i`.